SHIELD-T/n8n-workflows/WEEK_01_FOUNDATION/README.md

 - Set up your development environment
 - Complete your first simple automation

+## 🎯 THE HYBRID LEARNING CHALLENGE

+### **Learn Together, Build Differently**
+You'll learn core automation concepts with all students, but work on industry-specific projects that align with your interests and career goals.

+### **🏢 CHOOSE YOUR INDUSTRY TRACK:**
+Select 1-2 industry tracks that interest you most:

+**💳 Fintech/Payments** - Smart money management, payment processing, fraud detection **🏥 HealthTech/Telemedicine** - Health data management, telemedicine, wellness tracking
+**🎓 EdTech** - Learning optimization, skill tracking, educational content **🛒 E-commerce** - Online store management, inventory, customer service **📈 Marketing** - Personal branding, campaign management, content automation **🚚 Logistics** - Delivery management, route optimization, supply chain

+### **🎯 YOUR MISSION:**
+Build your first automation in your chosen industry while learning core concepts with everyone!

+### **🛠️ WHAT YOU'LL CREATE:**
+- Industry-specific automation system
+- Core automation skills applicable to any industry
+- Understanding of automation opportunities across sectors
+- Foundation for your automation career

+### **💡 THE BENEFIT:**
+You get specialized expertise in your chosen industry while learning from peers in other sectors!

 ## 📅 DAILY BREAKDOWN

 ### **DAY 1: MONDAY - What is Automation?**